Chart Color Schemes

 Population growth drivers in Wandana Heights are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the population of Wandana Heights is estimated at around 2,173, reflecting a decrease of 22 people since the 2021 Census.
-The resident population was estimated by AreaSearch to be 2,162 following examination of the latest ERP data release by the ABS in June 2024, with an additional 5 validated new addresses since the Census date.
-This level of population equates to a density ratio of 835 persons per square kilometer.
-Over the past decade, Wandana Heights demonstrated resilient growth patterns with a compound annual growth rate of 1.5%, outpacing the Rest of Vic.
-Population growth was primarily driven by overseas migration contributing approximately 52.0% of overall population gains during recent periods.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+The population of Wandana Heights is estimated at 2,173 as of February 2026, a decrease of 22 people since the 2021 Census.
+The resident population was estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 5 validated new addresses since the Census date.
+This level of population equates to a density ratio of 835 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Overseas migration contributed approximately 52.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+For Wandana Heights, AreaSearch is adopting ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for SA2 areas.

-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking at population projections moving forward, the suburb is expected to increase by 675 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 37.6% in total over the 17 years.
+Looking at population projections moving forward, the suburb is expected to increase by 669 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 30.3% in total over the 17 years.

 Frequently Asked Questions - Population